Airtable Integrations for Document Generation: Complete Guide

 {{loop_0}} {{Product}}{{Quantity}}{{Price}}

-The {{loop_0}} variable tells Typeflow this row should repeat for each linked record.
+The {{loop_0}} variable tells TypeFlow this row should repeat for each linked record.

-Step 2: Configure in Typeflow
+Step 2: Configure in TypeFlow

 1. From your main table (Invoices), select the linked record field (Line Items)

-2. Typeflow now shows all fields from your linked table
+2. TypeFlow now shows all fields from your linked table

 3. Map your variables to the Airtable fields